Volume 24, Number 5 / October 2024

 An Excerpt from Teachings Given by Tenzin Wangyal Rinpoche, Summer 2024

 Then when you are doing the second exercise, the life force tsa lung, think about it as a practice for your heart health.
-The wind, tsa is directly associated with our breath, and our breath is directly associated with the heartbeat.
-And that heart rate correlates at any given moment to whether the sympathetic nervous system [fight and flight] or the parasympathetic nervous system [rest and digest] is activated in us.
-You can experience yourself over just a single breath, the effect that your breathing has on varying your heart rate.
-So just imagine the overall benefit of using your breath throughout the 24-hour cycle to extend the time that your body spends in that rest and digest mode.
+The wind, tsa, is directly associated with our breath, and our breath is directly associated with the heartbeat.
+And the rate of the heartbeat correlates at any given moment to whether the sympathetic nervous system [fight and flight] or the parasympathetic nervous system [rest and digest] is activated in us.
+With just a single breath, you can see the effect that your breathing has on varying your heart rate.
+So if that's the case, just imagine the overall benefit of using your breath throughout the 24-hour cycle to extend the time that your body spends in that rest and digest mode.

 I've been having some fun experimenting with bringing my heart rate down in one single deep breath.
 Particularly during the morning period.
-And when you're doing so, this is related to the life force wind.
+This is related to the life force wind.
 The life force is related to the heart.
 Experimenting in that way, you can then work on staying at that slower heart rate.
-Or this technique can be of use whenever you're trying to sleep or take a nap, or whenever you're trying to have a deeper meditation, because the heart rate relates to your meditation.
-So, in light if that, there is a very good reason as we get older, to integrate these things.
+This technique can also be of use whenever you're trying to sleep or take a nap; or whenever you're trying to have a deeper meditation, because the heart rate relates to your meditation.
+So, in light of that, there is very good reason as we get older, to integrate these things.
 You want to have the best meditation, and you want to have the best resting heart rate.
 Both.

 What we are focused on in this retreat is meditation.
-And what we also are focused on is rest.
-Because what we are doing is trying to recover from samsara.
+And what we are also focused on is rest.
+And what we are trying to do is to recover from samsara.
 The body uses sleep to recover from the experiences of the day.
 In the same way, as a whole being, we need to recover from samsara.
 We need to recover from all of our stories.
 We have so many stories, don't we?
 And how many times have you repeated those stories to anybody who would listen?
 You'll exhaust all of your relatives, all of your friends, won't you?
-Then you'll tell your stories to your therapist and to unofficial therapists, like your hair dresser.
+Then you'll tell your stories to your therapist and to your unofficial therapists, like your hair dresser.
 And then you may even need to go into the bar and talk to strangers about your stories. [laughter]

 So, in the end what we are trying to do here is to rest from our life.
 From all of these active stories.
 And the reason that we have to rest from them is because these stories are very slowly eating us up.
 They're draining us.
 So throughout the 24-hour cycle we need ways of recovering from our stories.
 We need to change them up and rest from those old stories.

-As I've said before, this process of exhausting and draining ourselves has something to do with the sympathetic nervous system.
-And I've said that our activating the sympathetic nervous system has something to do with how our breath is working, and the fact that we are not breathing properly.
+This process of exhausting and draining ourselves has something to do with the sympathetic nervous system.
+And again, our activating the sympathetic nervous system has something to do with how our breath is working and the fact that we are not breathing properly.
 So the idea is to consciously focus on breathing properly.
 One method of doing this is called the 4 and 8 breath, which I have spoken of regularly.
 Or you can simply just breathe deeply.
 Breathe deeper and relax into a pattern of deeper nostril breathing.
 In doing so, we will end up conserving our power, rather than wasting it needlessly.
-Then, once this becomes more habitual, we can turn our attention to how best to integrate this resulting new power into our daily life?
+Then, once this becomes more habitual, we can turn our attention to how best to integrate this resulting new power into our daily life.
 Does that make sense?

-Those are the three tsa lung excercises which support the health of the brain, the heart, and the gut.
-And often during teachings I'll include practice with these three tsa lung excercises within other meditations.
-But regarding the other two wonderful excercises: the fourth tsa lung exercise, the all-pervasive tsa lung, can be thought of as a practice for increasing your mobility and your flexibility.
-And when doing the fifth exercise, the downward-moving tsa lung, think about it as supporting your intimacy and in some sense union and the deeper aspects of your connections.
+Those are the three tsa lung excercises which support the health of the brain, the heart, and the gut, respectively.
+Regarding the final two of the five tsa lung excercises, the fourth tsa lung exercise is the all-pervasive tsa lung, which can be thought of as a practice for increasing your mobility and your flexibility.
+And when doing the fifth exercise, the downward-moving tsa lung, think about it as supporting your intimacy and in some sense the deeper aspects of your connections.

 So, these five tsa lung exercises utilize the power of different winds to clear different things.
-I hope now when we do these wind exercises, we'll have a broader perspective on their relation to the cycle of day and night, and their relation to our mental, physical and emotional well-being, and their relation to our sleep, too.
-And I'll remind you to took at these winds as precious winds, not just oxygen.
-And to look at these exercises not as merely a mechanical thing, like a machine pumping blood, but rather as sacred too.
-And to recognize that the heart too is sacred.
+I hope that from now on when we do these wind exercises, we'll have a broader perspective on their relation to the cycle of day and night, and their relation to our mental, physical and emotional well-being, as well as on their relation to our sleep.
+And lastly, I'll remind you to look at these winds as precious winds, not just oxygen.
+And to look at each of these exercises not merely as a mechanical thing, like a machine pumping blood, but also as sacred.
+And to recognize that the heart is sacred, as well.
 And the winds are sacred.
 And you are sacred, and therefore your breath has to be sacred, too.
 Clear?

-(Learn more about the five tsa lung practices in a free online course on Ligmincha Learning's website: Starting a Meditation Practice.)
+(Learn more about the five tsa lung practices in a free online course, available at anytime on Ligmincha Learning's website: Starting a Meditation Practice.)

 Online Zoom Option Now Available for Fall Retreat in Kathmandu